broadinstitute/GpUnit/readme.txt

     ant gpunit

 --------------------
-Customizing Gpunit
+Customizing GpUnit
 --------------------
 There are a number of ways to customize gpunit.
 For details, look at the comments in the gpunit.properties file.

 --------------------
-Gpunit Yaml Format
+GpUnit Yaml Format
 --------------------
 A gpunit test case is declared in a YAML file.
 While there is no schema for a gpunit yaml file (it is schemaless), there is an implicit schema.